joelparkerhenderson/smart-criteria/README.md

 * Specific: target one area clearly and precisely.
 * Measurable: quantify progress toward success by using metrics.
 * Actionable: ready to start and possible to accomplish.
-* Relevant: connected to what else is being done or considered.
+* Relevant: connected to what's being done, considered, and/or resourced.
 * Timely: occurring at a favorable or useful time and opportune.

 Wikipedia: [SMART critera](https://en.wikipedia.org/wiki/SMART_criteria)